Laugh Now, Cry Later

 Laugh Now, Cry Later is the seventh studio album by rapper Ice Cube, released on June 6, 2006.
-It is Ice Cube's first album to be released on his independently owned record label Lench Mob Records and Capitol Records.
+It was released on his independently owned record label Lench Mob Records.
 This album is his first studio album in six years since his previous album, War & Peace Vol. 2 (The Peace Disc).
 After spending the previous six years mainly doing movie projects, it could be considered a comeback album.

 The album received generally positive reviews from critics and debuted at number four on the US Billboard 200 selling 144,000 copies in first week.
 The album was certified gold by the Recording Industry Association of America (RIAA) in August 2006.